marczz/rest-sphinx-memo/source/ReST.rst

 True          True
 ============  ======

-Table cells are treated like a small document on their own up to line breaks, e.g:
+Simple table cells are treated like a small document on their own up to line breaks, but the first column must contain a single line. e.g:

 ===========  ================